top of page

 Main Task Flow

-This task flow focuses on the primary task of sending a message to a user or users.
+This task flow centers on the core action of sending a message to one or more users.
+It also incorporates key features designed to enhance the messaging experience, including:

 Main Task Flow.png